OmoEsther/Oracle-Tutorial/README.md

 - the address of the off-chain oracle (this should be immutable)
 - the fee required to make the request.
 - a constructor that helps us set the off-chain oracle address and the fee.
-- an event that triggers the off-chain oracle
+- an event that triggers the off-chain oracle and event to show that request has been completed.
 - a function the consumer contract calls to make the weather request
 - a function the off-chain oracle calls to supply us with the weather result.
 - a nonce to help in generating a different requestID